tydaeus/notes/windows/powershell/powershell_scripting.md

 The `Write-Output` command has the same effect.

+### Output to Null
+Because any output from a line that isn't explicitly passed to a null-output command or stored in a variable is treated as an output from your script, you will probably wish to write your output to null sometimes.
+To do this, pipe to `Out-Null`.

 ### User Feedback Output
 To write user feedback output data, use one of the `Write` cmdlets: